konsumer/bellasynth/SETUP.md

 ```

-## more
+## gadget mode

-- If you want gadget-mode (USB port acts as a network interface) see [this](https://www.hardill.me.uk/wordpress/2019/11/02/pi4-usb-c-gadget/)
+This makes it so it acts as a USB network device when you plug it into a computer.
+You can find good instructions [here](https://www.hardill.me.uk/wordpress/2019/11/02/pi4-usb-c-gadget/).